matteematt/.dotfiles/shell/README.md

 * Deleted files print a message saying the file has been deleted or renamed
 * Unknown file status prints error message

+The `switch_branch.sh` script is one of the fzf examples, and uses the core utils with fzf and git to make switching to available branches easy.

 ## Other Files

 ### Extra Platform Specific